callum-mcdata/dbtonic-deprecated/README.md

 If I've announced it publically then the above statement is still true but I've decided that I have enough confidence in its use for experimental use.
 The actual reason is easy - it's fast! dbt developers deserve great experiences that aren't constrained by the limitations of languages we're most familiar with.
 We should have access to tools that operate just like any other programming language.

-dbtonic's long term vision is to provide a dbt-first experience
+dbtonic's long term vision is to provide a dbt-first linting experience. **However**, I have a day job at dbt Labs that does not include this area so lets just say development is sporadic!

 # The Future
 This section contains all my notes on what the future could look like.
 In the short term I am using this as an alternative to Github issues because it is easier for me to keep track of.